-3. Risks of modern slavery in Nissan's operations and supply chains
+Risks of modern slavery in Nissan's operations and supply chains

-As set out in our Inaugural Statement, in 2019 Nissan engaged a third party adviser to assist in the assessment of the modern slavery risks inherent in Nissan's operations and supply chains.
-This included an assessment of the sectors and industries in which our suppliers operated during the FY20 reporting period, as well as their geographic locations.
+As set out in Nissan's first modern slavery statement, in 2019 as part of our commitment to modern slavery compliance, Nissan engaged an independent adviser to undertake a detailed review of modern slavery practices across Nissan's Australian operations and supply chains.
+This included an assessment of the sectors and industries in which our suppliers operated during the 1 April 2019 to 31 March 2020 reporting period, as well as their geographic locations.
 There have been minimal changes to our operations and supply chains in this Reporting Period.